 Don’t currently have money saved for an emergency?
 Use your stimulus check to kickstart your savings.
 You can earn 5% APY on the first $500 you deposit by putting only a portion of your stimulus check into a Primary Savings Account*.
 Putting your money away for an emergency can not only provide your family with peace of mind during these trying times but also keep your money growing.
 Most experts agree that you should have between three to six months of expenses saved for an emergency.

 Make It Last

 Let’s face it, no one knows when this situation will end.
-If you can afford to add a little bit of money on top of your stimulus payment, putting your money in a Money Market account may be the way to go.
-Money Market accounts are savings accounts with a twist.
-The more you deposit into a Money Market account, the higher your dividend rate is, or in other words, the more rapidly your funds will grow.
+If you can afford to add a little bit of money on top of your stimulus payment, putting your money in a Money Market may be the way to go.
+Money Markets are savings accounts with a twist.
+The more you deposit into a Money Market, the higher your dividend rate is, or in other words, the more rapidly your funds will grow.
 However, the minimum balance to open this type of account is $2,500**.

 Review Your Budget

 It’s never too late to prepare for an emergency.
 Take a look at your budget to determine where you can save money.
-Focus on the essentials, such as rent/mortgage, utilities, groceries, insurance and so on.
+Focus on the essentials, such as rent or mortgage, utilities, groceries, insurance, and so on.
 Once you have those items paid, you will start to notice where you can trim things down.
 If you don’t yet have a budget, look at this template to get started.

 Pay Down Debt